 When Should I Call My Doctor?

 Call your doctor if you are having frequent insomnia.
-Let your doctor know if the insomnia is making it hard for you to do your daily activities.
+Let your doctor know if you're having a hard time getting through the day.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
 You will also be asked about your job, eating habits, and drug and alcohol use.

 You will also be asked about your schedule and sleep patterns.
 You may be asked to keep a sleep diary.
 This will include information about your naps, bedtime, and how often you wake during the night.
-Your doctor will review the medications you take, including over-the-counter medications and herbal supplements.
-These questions will help your doctor understand what is causing your insomnia.
+Your doctor will review the medicines you take, including over-the-counter medicines and herbal supplements.
+Your answers may point to a cause.

-Observation in a sleep lab may be advised.
-This may be done if the diagnosis is uncertain or if other sleep disorders are suspected.
+You may be watched in a sleep lab .
+This may be done if the cause isn't clear.
+It may be also done to find out if you have a sleep disorder.
 You will need to spend the night in a special center.
 Your movements, breathing, and brain activity will be monitored.
 This will allow your doctor to identify a treatable condition that is affecting your sleep.

 |Monitored Breathing During Polysomnography|